Elizabeth Bailey is a novelist and playwright whose historical romances have sold over a million copies worldwide.

 Quentin Bates went native in Iceland, married a local, and worked as a seaman before turning to maritime journalism.
 Frozen Out is the first of a series of crime novels featuring Gunna, a feisty policewoman in a small Icelandic fishing community, who finds herself tackling the financial and political corruption that brought the country to its knees.
 Cold Comfort sees Gunna promoted to the Serious Crime Unit and dealing with the murder of a high-class escort with many influential clients.
 In Chilled to the Bone Gunna is on the trail of a blackmailing dominatrix - and also discovers she is to be a grandmother, though still in her 30s.
-Gunna's adventures continue in Cold Steal and the novellas Winterlude and Summerchill.
-Her latest investigation is Thin Ice (all published by Constable).
+Her investigations continue in Thin Ice and Cold Breath (all published by Constable).

 Helen Black is the pen name of a solicitor who specialised in child care cases in a multi-ethnic provincial town.
 Damaged Goods is the first in a series of hard-hitting crime novels featuring Lilly Valentine, a solicitor who defends a child accused of killing her own drug-addicted mother.
 A Place of Safety sees Lilly dealing with people trafficking, rape, and murder.
 In Dishonour (all Avon), Lilly tackles intimidation and death among the Muslim community.
-Lilly's cases continue in Blood Rush, involving the terrifying violence of girl gangs, Dark Spaces, concerning a girl who could be either damaged or delusional, and Friendless Lane, in which she deals with a gang grooming vulnerable teenage girls.
+Lilly's cases continue in Blood Rush, involving the terrifying violence of girl gangs, Dark Spaces, concerninga girl who could be either damaged or delusional, and Friendless Lane, in which she deals with a gang grooming vulnerable teenage girls.
 2012 is a standalone thriller with the London Olympics as its setting (all Constable).
-Helen has begun a new series, Taking Liberties (Constable), in which a high-flying woman lawyer is sent to her home town and has to choose between her career and the siblings she left behind.
+Liberty's adventures continue in Bang to Rights (Constable).

 Sean Blair is a senior journalist with the European Space Agency, and writes novels for younger readers, often (and unsurprisingly) with a science fiction twist.
 As well as editing the BBC's Focus Magazine, Sean was the Internet Correspondent for Channel 4's The Big Breakfast.
 He lives in Holland with his wife and children.